 - Natural language processing (NLP): NLP is a type of AI that allows computers to understand, interpret, and generate human language.
 This can automate tasks such as customer service inquiries or document reviews.

-Companies globally have noted this efficiency, and reports from Deloitte state that over 85 per cent of organisations are rethinking how work is done and have or will soon begin using intelligent automation.
+Companies globally have noted this efficiency, and reports from Deloitte state that over 85 percent of organizations are rethinking how work is done and have or will soon begin using intelligent automation.

 Related article: A Complete Guide to No-code Development for 2023